manuhabitela/katflix/README.md

 ### Protips

-As katflix allows you to pass all the options you want to peerflix and subliminal without enforcing any defaults, it can be cumbersome to type the command.
+As katflix allows you to pass all the options you want to peerflix without enforcing any defaults, it can be cumbersome to type the command.
 [Don't forget about aliases](http://raspberrypi.stackexchange.com/a/4285)!

 For example, on my raspberry pi, I have a `play` alias:

 ```
-alias play="katflix --peerflix=\"-q --omx\" --subliminal=\"--language fr\""
+alias play="katflix --peerflix=\"-q --omx\"
 ```

-I can then type `play Drive` in order to search for *Drive* torrents with french subtitles and play them directly in omxplayer.
+I can then type `play Drive` in order to search for *Drive* torrents and play them directly in omxplayer.